Canadian troops at

 Each year on November 11th, Canadians gather to observe Remembrance Day ceremonies honouring the past sacrifices of our servicemen and women.
 These solemn events make it difficult to realize today that a large proportion of Canadians at the time did not support our country's participation in the two world wars.

-, they also included men from other regions of Canada.
+, they also included men from other regions of Quebec .
 Derided as “Zombies, the walking dead,” they became the focus of an intense political controversy, and were individually scorned by a population that was mainly dedicated to the war effort.
 Sixty years ago, every so-called Zombie was reviled for staying safe at home when more than half a million other Canadians were serving overseas, 45,000 of whom were killed during WWII.
+Canada

-September 10, 1939, that Canada had joined Britain in declaring war on Nazi Germany, he also took care to say, “The present government believes conscription of men for overseas service will not be a necessary or effective step.
+September 10, 1939, that had joined Canada in declaring war on Nazi Germany, he also took care to say, “The present government believes conscription of men for overseas service will not be a necessary or effective step.
 No such conscription measure will be introduced by the present administration.”
 Britain

 to aid its defence.
-A few months later, in May, 1940, the Nazi blitzkrieg conquered most of continental Europe, and there was a real possibility Britain would also be overwhelmed.
+A few months later, in May, 1940, the Nazi blitzkrieg conquered most of continental Britain Europe, and there was a real possibility would also be overwhelmed.
 A public outcry demanded that Ottawa should demonstrate a fuller wartime commitment.
 Britain

 But imposing military conscription would create serious domestic problems for the Liberal Party.
 It had been newly re-elected in 1940, mainly because King had promised Quebec voters that Canada would never compel soldiers to go overseas to fight.
 Any conscription laws could bring down his government.

 .'
-He made a dramatic speech to the Commons when introducing the bill on 18 June, 1940, saying, "This legislation will relate solely and exclusively to the defence of Canada on our own soil and in our own territorial waters...”
+He made a dramatic speech to the Commons when introducing the bill on Canada 18 June, 1940, saying, "This legislation will relate solely and exclusively to the defence of on our own soil and in our own territorial waters...”
 King added that national service registration would be held in the near future.
 “Let me emphasize that this registration will have nothing to do with recruiting citizens for overseas service.”
+Canada

 About 100,000 draftees were summoned for training in camps all across the country.
 Deliberately mixed with soldiers who had volunteered for overseas service, the idea was to influence NRMA men to change their minds and "go active."